thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Fixed issue with Event Subscriptions Dependency Failure Events that caused the alerts to be sent every time a dependency was changed.
 - Fixed issue where Application Pool Dependencies would sometimes not verify due to casing in Dependency Name.
 - Added support for UTF-8 characters for the service account's password for Active Directory Synchronization.
-- Added support for UTF-8 characters for RADIUS two factor.
+- *dded support for UTF-8 characters for RADIUS two factor.
-- Fixed issue where password requirements would validate on non-required password fields.
+- *ixed issue where password requirements would validate on non-required password fields.
-- Updated the Automatic Backup so it will not try to delete backup types that are not enabled.
+- *pdated the Automatic Backup so it will not try to delete backup types that are not enabled.
-- Fixed issues with datagrid paging on the Event Subscriptions screen.
+- *ixed issues with datagrid paging on the Event Subscriptions screen.
-- Fixed error when saving the Backup Log to a file.
+- *ixed error when saving the Backup Log to a file.
-- Fixed issue with Telnet Password Changer not always respecting the correct line endings.
+- *ixed issue with Telnet Password Changer not always respecting the correct line endings.
-- Fixed issue where Active Directory Group renames would not correctly resolve when synchronizing a low number of Groups.
+- *ixed issue where Active Directory Group renames would not correctly resolve when synchronizing a low number of Groups.
-- Fixed error on Event Subscription page when running Secret Server in FIPS compliant mode.
+- *ixed error on Event Subscription page when running Secret Server in FIPS compliant mode.
-- Fixed display issues on Dashboard for Internet Explorer 9.
+- *ixed display issues on Dashboard for Internet Explorer 9.""
 - Fixed error when returning a large number of Secrets in a Dashboard search.
 - Improved email address validation for Activation.
 - Improved performance on Discovery Network View.